ludwig-ai/ludwig/mkdocs/docs/user_guide.md

                         time a CSV file is used in the same directory with the same name and a hdf5 extension --train_set_metadata_json TRAIN_SET_METADATA_JSON
-                        input train set metadata JSON file.
+                        input metadata JSON file.
 It is an intermediate preprocess file containing the mappings of the input CSV created the first time a CSV file is used in the same directory with the same name and a json extension